Daniel J. Vance MS, LPCC

 the field of counseling, in the past, he has been a Certified Christian Worker.

-If you prefer having a female therapist, Daniel Vance highly recommends Amanda Gerdts of Footnotes Family Counseling Services in North Mankato.
+If you prefer a female therapist, Daniel recommends Amanda Gerdts of Footnotes Family Counseling Services of North Mankato or

 A MESSAGE FROM DANIEL